gold-standard-phantoms/asldro/README.md

 ASL DRO is now installed.
 Check out the Quickstart or go to the Documentation Overview.

 # Quickstart

+ASLDRO has a Jupyter Notebook that runs in the cloud via mybinder.org.
+This is certainly the simplest way to try out the DRO, generate some data, and also provides an interactive way to generate customised input parameters.
+Check it out at [https://notebooks.gesis.org/binder/v2/gh/gold-standard-phantoms/asldro/develop?filepath=asldro_example.ipynb](https://notebooks.gesis.org/binder/v2/gh/gold-standard-phantoms/asldro/develop?filepath=asldro_example.ipynb)

 ## Getting started

 Eager to get started?
 This page gives a good introduction to ASL DRO.
 Follow Installation to set up a project and install ASL DRO first.

+### Running with defaults

 After installation the command line tool `asldro` will be made available.
 You can run: